Synonym: subdural haemorrhage

 The meninges are the connective tissue membranes that line the skull and vertebral canal.
 They enclose the brain and spinal cord.

-- The outermost layer that lies next to the skull or the vertebral column is called the dura mater.
+- The outermost layer is the dura mater.

-- The middle layer is called the arachnoid mater.
+- The middle layer is the arachnoid mater.

-- The inner layer that is closest to the brain or the spinal cord is called the pia mater.
+- The inner layer is the pia mater.

 - The subdural space is the space between the dura mater and the arachnoid mater.